 If you’re into the horses you’ll find yourself an 8% rebate on any losses as well as great specials that change daily!
 If you decide to go and check out MyBookie and you like it, invite a friend to go and check it out as well.
 Do that and you’ll get yourself a 250% Referral Bonus for each of your dudes you bring along with you.

-Over at Intertops you’re going to (admittedly) find a lot of the same types of bets that are offered up by the other sportsbooks in this list.
-They’re currently showing the numbers and odds for:
+Over at Everygame you’re going to (admittedly) find a lot of the same types of bets that are offered up by the other sportsbooks in this list.

-Among these matches you’ll see that they’re taking bets on outright winners on the ‘next games’ and that looks like that’s about it.
+Among the matches as this is being written about 3 weeks before the Green at Augusta, you’ll see that they’re taking bets on outright winners on the ‘next games’ and that looks like that’s about it.
 However, you’ll also find some of the best “Live Betting” you’ll find anywhere.

 Get tired of golf and sports or just looking for a break in general?
 Go and check out their not one, but two casinos where you can grab a bonus of a $5,555 Welcome Package!